apostrophecms/apostrophe-documentation/modules/apostrophe-docs/server-apostrophe-cursor.md

 ### after(*results*, *callback*)
 Invokes "after" methods of all filters that have them.
 Invoked for you by `toArray`.
+Occasionally called directly when you have obtained the data by other means.

+If called without a callback, returns a promise.
 ### nextOrPrevious(*verb*)
 Implementation detail of the `previous` and `next` filters
 ### finalizeSort()